thinker99k/KeysLikeUNIX/README.md

 In Linux there's system settings to reassign keys in one's taste, but Windows isn't.

-So, here's registries that reassign keys to make a UNIX-Like experience.
+So, here's registries that reassign keys to make a UNIX-Like keyboard experience.
 ### Files
 1. ctrlcaps_escaccent_swap.reg